Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 - **Source URL**: Backlink to the DXR search page for that label when available.

-Per-datasource `File` assets inherit their connector metadata from the datasource connection and are tagged with the canonical Atlan tags created under the global connection.
-This includes the DXR classification(s) assigned to the file along with annotator metadata, DLP labels, extracted metadata pairs, entitlements, and categories.
+Per-datasource `File` assets inherit their connector metadata from the datasource connection and retain only the DXR classification tags.
+Ancillary details such as DLP labels, annotators, extracted metadata pairs, entitlements, and categories are stored in the `DXR File Metadata` custom metadata set for each file.

 ## Getting started